How to Properly Age a Photo?

 After that, press Ctrl+Alt+Shift+E or Cmd+Opt+Shift+E to merge the visible layers into a new layer.

-Set the percentage of grain needed for the best look of your image.
+Set the percentage of grain needed for the best appearance of your image.

-For additional aging of the photo, use the “Dodge” or “Burn” tools on specific light or dark areas of the photo as desired, for example, to add a bit of darkness to the cut edges, creating the impression that the photo was burned.
+For additional aging, use the Dodge or Burn tools on specific dark or light areas of the photograph as desired, for example to add a bit of darkening to cut edges, creating the impression the photo was singed.

-Now, let’s assume you have already used a wrinkle texture that doesn’t tear at the edges like the one we used before.
+Now, suppose you already used a wrinkle texture that does not tear at the edges like the one we used earlier.

-You can use the following technique to add torn edges to the image, significantly enhancing the realism of such an image.
+You can use the following technique to add torn edges, which will significantly increase the realism of the image.

-First, follow the steps described above to get such an image.
+First, perform the steps described above to obtain this image.

 realistic torn edges

-Create a new layer under the aged photo.
-Fill the background of this layer with color, like a brown gradient; once you do this, the torn edges will become more noticeable.
+Create a new layer under the aged photograph.
+Fill the background of this layer with a color, for example a brown gradient, and once you do this, the torn edges will become more noticeable.

-Select the layer with the photo again and create a white border around it.
-To create it, use the rectangular selection, leaving a thick line between the outer edge of the selection outline and the edge of the photo.
+Select the photo layer again and create a white border around it.
+To create it, use a rectangular selection, leaving a thick line between the outer edge of the selection contour and the edge of the photograph.

-Press Ctrl+Shift+I to invert the selection, so the left stripe will be selected.
+Press Ctrl+Shift+I to invert the selection so that the left out stripe is selected.
 Fill it with white.

 photo layer

-Now make another selection about halfway between the edge of the entire image and the edge of the photo.
+Now make another selection roughly halfway between the edge of the entire image and the edge of the photo.

 invert selection